Works

 Publisher: Edition Wilhelm Hansen

-Mosaics for orchestra reflects and fantasises the musical world of my first opera, A Room of One’s Own.
-It was composed as part of the major Nordic, a Fragile Hope project dealing with climate change of Swedish photographer and film maker Joakim Odelberg, but also works without the visual element, as an independent piece for orchestra.
+Mosaics, as its name suggests, is a mosaic-like piece made up of and inspired by that reality.
+It was composed as part of the major Nordic, a Fragile Hope project dealing with climate change by Swedish photographer and film maker Joakim Odelberg, but it can also stand alone as an independent orchestral work.
+The musical themes reflect the world of my first opera A Room of One’s Own.
 Mosaics was commissioned by the Gothenburg and Oulu Symphony Orchestras.

 - Premiere: February 21, 2024